Despite the importance of learning, some people, especially children and teens, often don’t choose this conscious approach to education.

 This unwillingness to study is explained by lack of engagement.
 Young minds find lessons and academic activities not interesting and can’t stay focused.
-This forces teachers to develop more engaging and interactive teaching techniques, such as the use of workstations for media and entertainment, that would keep students interested.
+This forces teachers to develop more engaging and interactive teaching techniques using educational technology.
+For example, the use of workstations for media and entertainment helps keep students interested.
 Game-based learning is one of them.

 In a nutshell, this technique assumes using gameplay for specific learning objectives.
 The goal is to engage a student, help one obtain knowledge through playing, and ensure the ability to retain and apply newly-obtained skills in the real world.